wobscale/as64241.net/index.md

 The neon 'N's light flickers wearily and gives up.

-You knock, and a young lad opens the door and flashes a grin.
+You knock, and a ~~young lad~~ "security" "professional" opens the door and flashes a grin.

 "Wobscale Technologies, I'm Jason, how may I take your order?"